citelao/sensible/_coffee_shop/2-entreaty.md

 ## A warning

-This content is targeted at most internet users---to access your bank, online shopping, and Facebook.
+This content is targeted at most Internet users---to access your bank, online shopping, and Facebook.

 If you fear censorship or your life may be at risk if you are hacked, it is reasonable to [take other precautions](/help/).